Jean-Paul Gaultier

 10 Revolutionary Ways JP Gaultier Changed the Fashion

-Jean Paul Gaultier’s journey from a working-class background to one of the most iconic fashion designers of our time.
+Jean Paul Gaultier’s journey from a working-class background to one of our most iconic fashion designers.
 Learn how he made a name for himself in the industry.

 Thesis statement: Jean-Paul Gaultier’s journey from a working-class background to one of the most iconic fashion designers of our time

-Jean-Paul Gaultier, the enfant terrible of fashion, rose from a working-class background to become one of the most iconic and influential fashion designers of our time.
-Born in 1952 in a small town in France, Gaultier’s early interest in fashion was fostered by his grandmother, who was a corset maker.
+Jean-Paul Gaultier, the enfant terrible of fashion, rose from a working-class background to become one of our most iconic and influential fashion designers.
+Born in 1952 in a small town in France, Gaultier’s early interest in fashion was fostered by his grandmother, a corset maker.
 As a child, he would often sketch designs and create his clothes, and by the age of 18, he had decided to pursue a career in fashion design.

 Jean Paul Gaultier logo